Geeks in Phoenix

 The Google Chrome address bar

-more than likely, your default search engine has been changed without your knowledge.
+more than likely, your default search engine was changed without your knowledge.
 You can add or remove any of the search engines on this list.

 The Default browser section has a link to the Default apps so you can make Chrome your default browser.

 The On startup section defines what pages are displayed when Chrome starts up and is one of the first places I look for evidence of browser hijacking.
-Allot of malicious apps will try and get your browser to automatically open up their website(s) when you start up Chrome.
-They will also try and take advantage of another setting under System that allows apps to be run even without Chrome being open (more on this one later in this article).
+A lot of malicious apps will try and get your browser to automatically open up their website(s) when you start up Chrome.
+They will also try to take advantage of another setting under System that allows apps to run even without Chrome being open (more on this one later in this article).

 If Open a specific page or set of pages is selected, review the pages listed.
-If there are any page(s) you didn't add yourself, click on the three horizontal dots that appear on each page's right-hand side and select Remove.
-You can also add any page you would like to open when you start up Chrome here too automatically.
+If there are any page(s) you didn't add yourself, click on the three vertical dots that appear on each page's right-hand side and select Remove.
+You can also add any page you want to open when you start Chrome here.

-When you click on Advanced, there is a list of categories that, in my opinion, are just personal preferences.
-Categories like Languages, Downloads, Printing, and Accessibility are for customizing how Chrome works.
+The next following (3) sections, Languages, Downloads and Accessibility are for customizing how Chrome works and are more personal preferences.
 Now when it comes to downloads, I prefer having Chrome ask where I want each file to go before downloading them.
 Again, personal preference.

-Second to the last section under Advanced is System.
+The next sections is System.
 Remember how I told you Chrome could be run without it having to be started?
-This is where you'll find the setting to disable this feature.
+This is where you'll find the setting to turn off this feature.
 If you are using any Google apps that require Chrome, like Google Docs Offline, you will need to leave the Continue running background apps when Google Chrome is closed selected.

 Enable or disable Chrome from running after being closed

 If not, I recommend that you turn this feature off.
 I've seen adware/malware use this setting to start Chrome when the computer starts up and then controls it remotely.
-If in doubt, disable it until you are prompted by a Google app to enable it.
+If in doubt, turn it off until a Google app prompts you to enable it.

-The last section under Advanced is Reset and clean up.
+The next section is Reset settings.
 The link labeled Restore settings to their original defaults will do just that, reset Chrome back to its default, 'out-of-the-box' setup.
-I'll be just like when you first installed it.
-The Clean up computer link will scan your computer for unwanted ads, pop-ups, and malware that directly affects Chrome.
+It will be just like when you first installed it.

 When you click the Details button for an extension, you will get an option screen.
 One of the extension options is Allow in incognito for private browsing.
 Chrome can run in what is called Incognito mode, where it does not save any record of where you have been or what you may have downloaded.
 If an extension has the option to select Allow in incognito mode, it can be enabled for it.
 If you use incognito mode, I would defiantly recommend enabling any type of anti-virus, anti-adware, or anti-malware application extension.